jdmar3/inls718/syllabus/index.md

 ## Dinosaurs

-Once you have read this syllabus in full, please <a href="mailto:john.d.martin.iii@unc.edu?=Dinosaur">click here</a> to email me a picture of a dinosaur.
+Once you have read this syllabus in full, please <a href="mailto:john.d.martin.iii@unc.edu?subject=Dinosaur">click here</a> to email me a picture of a dinosaur.

 {% include syllabus-nav.html %}